|Bread & Butter Pickles coated in cornmeal & flour & deep fried.|

 - 1/4 teaspoon paprika

 - 2 eggs, beaten

-- Comeback sauce, or your favorite dipping sauce
+- Comeback sauce (click here for recipe), or your favorite dipping sauce

-Cook's Notes: May also substitute dill pickles, already cut, or cut yourself, or use pickles spears.
-Got some Wickles Pickles, or homemade Fire 'n Ice pickles?
-They are excellent as fried pickles.
+Cook's Notes: May also substitute dill pickles, already cut, or cut yourself, or use pickle spears.
+I love Wickles Pickles, or homemade Fire 'n Ice pickles for these!